synqs/synqs.github.io/content/authors/epping/_index.md

 ---
 # Display name
-title: "Moritz Reh"
+title: "Moritz Epping"

 # Username (this should match the folder name and the name on publications)
 authors:
-- reh
+- epping

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Student
+role: Bachelor Student

 # Organizations/Affiliations
 organizations: